 A healthy private system equals healthy public system

-APRA quarterly data and Australian Institute of Health and Welfare 2016.
+APRA Operations of Private Health Insurers Annual Report 2015-2016, Australian Institute of Health and Welfare 2016.
 Admitted patient care 2014–15: Australian hospital statistics.
 Health services series no. 68.
 Cat. no. HSE 172.
 Canberra: AIHW.

 A closer look at costs

 Private health insurers in Australia pay out more in benefits every year.
-This has led to premiums increasing by up to 6.5 per cent per year over the past decade to keep pace with these rising costs.
+This has led to premiums increasing by around 6 per cent per year over the past decade to keep pace with these rising costs.

 Members are being admitted to hospital more often, and accessing more services each time they’re admitted.
 The costs of those services are also increasing.